aajoseph-dev/UCSC-Keysight/README.md

 * We were able to decrease development time so that test engineers can focus on testing their device rather than software development.
 * In the future, more time can be spent on fine tuning the prompt passed to the LLMs to produce the most accurate plugin.
 * Additionally, the database that the LLMs have access to can be expanded with more extensive documentation to increase the quality of plugins that are produced.

-## Get Started:
-To utilize this automated plugin generation tool, follow these steps:

-1. Clone the repo.
-2. Open VS Code.
-3. In a VS Code terminal run: ```pip install -r requirements.txt```
-4. Run python3 app.py in one terminal to start the server.
-5. Run python3 client.py to start the client application to get the popup window to appear.
-6. Enter in your device specs into the popup window.
-7. Wait for the program to generate your plugin.
-8. Plugin gets saved into the location that you specified in the popup window.

 ## Acknowledgements